eric334/robot_ws/readme.md

 - <code>roslaunch robot_jumbo.launch</code> in terminal

 You may also wish to install nomachine for remote desktop view.
 Jetson TX2 is ARM.
-For normal work however, it is recommended to power the TX2 via barrel plug adapter and connect HDMI monitor.
+For normal work however, it is recommended to power the TX2 via barrel plug adapter and connect an HDMI monitor.

 ## Configuring Device Ports
 Serial ports are inconsistently assigned on boot, so it is necessary to assign each device the serial <code>dev</code>